Thurmon Whitley, Ph.D.

 "The Lifeguard Problem" UMAP Journal 10.2 (1989), 179 – 187.

-“In Praise of Students” Reflections in Arts and Sciences (UNH), Spring 1989. (not peer reviewed)
+"In Praise of Students" Reflections in Arts and Sciences (University of New Haven), Spring 1989. (not peer reviewed)

 "A Question of Averages" Connecticut Mathematics Journal, Spring, 1989.

-“Do Our Students Study Enough – A UNH Survey” Reflections in Arts and Sciences, Fall, 1989. (not peer reviewed)
+"Do Our Students Study Enough – A University of New Haven Survey" Reflections in Arts and Sciences, Fall, 1989. (not peer reviewed)

-“How Well Are We Doing?
-A Study of UNH Graduation Rates” Reflections in Arts and Sciences, Fall, 1990. (not peer reviewed)
+"How Well Are We Doing?
+A Study of University of New Haven Graduation Rates" Reflections in Arts and Sciences, Fall, 1990. (not peer reviewed)